-As previously announced, weight-optimized treatment every eight weeks with ALXN1210 demonstrated non-inferiority to treatment every two weeks with Soliris[®] (eculizumab) in complement inhibitor treatment-naïve patients with PNH on the two co-primary endpoints and all four key secondary endpoints.
-The numeric results for all these endpoints, including breakthrough hemolysis (one of the key secondary endpoints), favored ALXN1210 and are consistent with the immediate and complete C5 inhibition observed by the end of the first infusion of ALXN1210 and sustained throughout the entire 26-week treatment period.
-The safety profile of ALXN1210, based on almost 180 patient years of experience, was similar to that of Soliris[®].
+The application is supported by comprehensive data from two rigorous Phase 3 clinical trials in the largest population of patients with PNH ever studied: more than 440 patients, which included patients who had never received a complement inhibitor, and patients who were stable on Soliris® (eculizumab) and switched to ALXN1210.
+Weight-optimized treatment with ALXN1210 every eight weeks demonstrated non-inferiority to treatment every two weeks with Soliris® on all primary endpoints and key secondary endpoints in both studies.
+The numeric results for all these endpoints, including breakthrough hemolysis (one of the key secondary endpoints), favored ALXN1210 in both studies and are consistent with the immediate and complete C5 inhibition observed by the end of the first infusion of ALXN1210 and sustained throughout the entire 26-week treatment period.
+There were no notable differences in the safety profiles for ALXN1210 and Soliris®.
+Topline data of these Phase 3 studies were disclosed in press releases on March 15, 2018 and April 26, 2018, respectively.